 This course of two days allows participants to gain a basic understanding of microinsurance and learn in particular about key aspects and key challenges in providing insurance services in emerging and developing economies.
 They explore theory and practice of offering microinsurance products to low-income customers in developing and emerging countries, where social security systems typically fail to reach the majority of the population.
 Participants get a better understanding of how the process and components of microinsurance schemes interrelate and help to overcome specific problems in microinsurance markets.
 They learn about institutional choices and different forms of partnership models to offer such services and discuss potential advantages and disadvantages.
 Different types of microinsurance products, such as agriculture and disaster insurance, health and life insurance are discussed in more detail.
 The course is completed by the analysis of the attractiveness of the market from the perspective of commercial players.

-Dr. Annette Krauss, Center for Microfinance, University of Zurich
+Dr. Annette Krauss, Center Sustainabe Finance & Private Wealth, University of Zurich

 Lecturers and expert speakers